ThDiamant/FitbitAPI/report.md

 One such device is Fitbit.
 Fitbit is the brand name for a series of smartwatches focused around, you guessed it, fitness.
 By wearing a fitbit you can have either through the smartwatch itself, or, in more detail, through the corresponding app, a data-based picture about different aspects of your life like sleep and activity.

-If you are a tech person though you are not just limited on the visualizations or metrics that the Fitit app provides.
+If you are a tech person though you are not just limited on the visualizations or metrics that the Fitbit app provides.
 Fitbit allows developers to access a user's data (with the user's concent of course) in order to be able to either explore the data in the way they deem best, or more generally, build their own applications.

 For this project, our team was given a Fitbit Sense, which was worn by one of the people in the team in order to gather different data.
 Then, through the Fitbit API we were able to draw the data we wanted and with the help of MongoDb, a document based database, those data in order to process them according to our needs.